flarnrules/towers/collections/2-proto_towers/README.md

 ###############################################

 All collaborations are welcome.
+A collaboration is where someone else does the art and comes up with the metadata.
+We can exchange ideas and suggestions, and do brainstorming, but ultimately the piece itself is created by the collaborator, and I am just facilitating it getting minted.

+The mint proceeds are split 3 ways:
+1. 93% goes into my wallet.
+2. 2% is required fairburn by the Stargaze protocol.
+3. 5% goes into the royalties wallet.
+>⚠️5% of all transactions go into the royalties wallet

+The royalties wallet pays 50% of ALL of it's contents to collaborators once per week.
+This is an important distiction I'm not sure everyon is grasping just yet, but will hopefully start to make sense in time.
+As more artists participate, there will be more awesome and diverse art from all across the stargaze community, bringing in more interested people.
+This will create a more robust community, and a more active and liquid market for Proto Towers.

 Collaborators need to provide:
 - a pixel drawing of a tower (any dimensions, but must be a square - common dimensions are 8x8, 16x16, 32x32, 64x64, 128x128, but you can do whatever size you want!), in any suitable format (png, jpeg, gif) or even some exotic stuff like .svg (but we will need to chat how to make non simple raster graphics work)